 ONLINE RN to BSN Completion

-The RN to BSN program is designed for the student who is a graduate of an accredited nursing program and holds a license to practice as a Registered Nurse in the United States.
+The ONLINE RN to BSN program is designed for the student who is a graduate of an accredited nursing program and holds a license to practice as a Registered Nurse in the United States.
 Recent graduates of Associate Degree Nursing (ADN) programs are allowed to be admitted and begin classes, but proof of Registered Nurse (RN) licensure must be provided to the School of Nursing in order to progress into the nursing core courses and complete all degree requirements.
 The University of Michigan-Flint has a revolving admission policy, which allows prospective students to be admitted in fall, winter, spring, or summer.